CrossFit Doctor @ PUSH-as-Rx

 - Respect your limits

-- Well laid out instruction
+- The well laid out instruction

 - Emphasis on technique, improving mobility and function (especially the limited areas)